 It's always nice to get away from all the hustle and bustle of a city and just relax a bit.
 Toompea hill in central Tallinn is a great place for this.
 The hill is laden with local folklore and mythology, with tales going back hundreds of years.
 Not a bad place to spend the afternoon, taking in Tallinn's beautiful skyline.

 Because Tallinn is a relatively small city, the nightlife is somewhat limited.
 That being said there are plenty of ways to have a good time here.
 Between the numerous pub crawls (Monk's Bunk pub crawl was my favorite), and underground bars/clubs you can stay out until sunrise no problem.

 For a full list of my favorite bars/restaurants in Tallinn click here

 WHERE TO STAY?

-Tallinn is by no means a large capital city and as long you're within walking distance to the old town, you should be fine.
+Tallinn is by no means a large city and as long you're within walking distance of the old town, you should be fine.
 That being said Kalamaja is known as the creative/hipster part of the city where you'll find pop up cafes, outdoor markets, and other forms of artistry.
 The other area to look out for is Pirita, which is on the coast close to the beach and is typically quieter than the rest of the city.